-BEIJING - China's foreign exchange reserves expanded to $3.2 trillion at the end of April, official data showed on Friday.
+BEIJING, May 7 (Xinhua) -- China's foreign exchange reserves expanded to 3.1982 trillion U.S. dollars at the end of April, official data showed on Friday.

-The total was up by $28.2 billion, or 0.89 percent, from the end of March, according to the State Administration of Foreign Exchange (SAFE).
+The total was up by 28.2 billion dollars, or 0.89 percent, from the end of March, according to the State Administration of Foreign Exchange (SAFE).

 Commenting on the April rise, SAFE spokesperson Wang Chunying said the foreign exchange transactions had functioned stably, with supply and demand in the forex market basically balanced.